Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * To be able to view the site on a range of devices including a smartphone, a tablet and a laptop.
   * To make the site informative without having too much information to allow users to easily see the essential details.
   * To provide easy navigation throughout the site so users can easily navigate to and from both pages.
-  * To allow quick and easy gameplay .
+  * To allow quick and easy gameplay.
   * To display a winner and loser at the end of each completed game.
+  * To allow the next click on the choices to begin the next game.

 <br>

 * **First Time Visitor Goals**

   * I want to view the rules of the game before playing.
+  * I want easy navigation from the game to the rules page and back again.
   * I want to see who wins and loses after each turn so I do not have to keep returning to the rules to understand what is   happening during gameplay.
-  * I want to have a clear and uplifting display on the screen when I win the game.
+  * I want to have a clear message on the screen to inform me if I win or lose the game.
-  * I want to be comiserated when i lose the game and encouraged to play again to see if I can win.
   * I want the game to quickly reset so I can play again after completion of each game.

 <br>